SW-g16/sw/documentation/dev-guide-ms3.md

 # Development Guide for Milestone 3

 *This doc is intended to help us get going early for the next deadline.
 Empty checkboxes are todo's that aren't done yet.
-Some subtasks remain unidentified. *
+Some subtasks remain unidentified.
+See also todo.md, for todo's not required for the next deadline.*

  - [ ] identify all tasks, denote them like this

-See also todo.md, for todo's not required for the next deadline

 ## Raw Assignment Description